cavenber/DumbassCalculator/README.md

 # Welcome to Dumbass Calculator

-## Dumbass Calculator v12.2.1
+## Dumbass Calculator v13.0

 ### Changelog:

-Fixed wrong file execution error not working on calculation files
+Updated p1 to allow for % (remainder), sqrt, radians, sin, cos, tan and log math expressions

-Fixed error message not appearing for Line Size setting when entering a non-integer
+Added new Caesar Cipher Encoder (p10)

 ### About:

 This is a personal project that I used to help make math easier to understand and use in my daily life.
-Feel free to use it if you find it useful :)
+Feel free to use it if you find it helpful :)

 ### How to Use Dumbass Calculator: